 Laying foundations for future

-When Huili teachers plan their lessons, they think a lot about what tools their pupils need to thrive in the 21st century.
+When Hiba teachers plan their lessons, they think a lot about what tools their pupils need to thrive in the 21st century.
 Literacy, a capacity for critical thinking and a passion for learning are, of course, important.
-But they mean nothing if they are not guided by the five Huili Values of kindness, courage, integrity, respect and responsibility.
+But they mean nothing if they are not guided by the five Hiba Values of kindness, courage, integrity, respect and responsibility.
 Living these values, our pupils will be Inspired, Intellectual, Independent, Individual and Inclusive well beyond their time at our school.

-▲Huili Learning Power Model
+▲Hiba Learning Power Model

 Content courtesy of